Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "name","string","Some redditor username."

 |

 .. csv-table:: HTTP Errors
-   :header: "Status Code","Description"
+   :header: "Status Code","Description","Example"

-   :escape: \
+   "403","There is no user context.","
+   ``{""message"": ""Forbidden"", ""error"": 403}``
+   "

-   "500","The name specified by `name` contained invalid characters.
+   "500","The username specified by `name` contained invalid characters.

-   Note, the `POST /r/{subreddit}/api/flair` endpoint would return a BAD_FLAIR_TARGET API error instead so consider this when deciding to use this endpoint or that one."
+   Note, the `POST /r/{subreddit}/api/flair` endpoint would return a `BAD_FLAIR_TARGET` API error instead so consider this when deciding to use this endpoint or that one."," ``{""message"": ""Internal Server Error"", ""error"": 500}`` "

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_deleteflair